thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 ### Sliding

-Regarding sliding, an important observation is that any two points within the gripper moving range could be reached with three circular arcs.
+Regarding sliding, an important observation is that any two points within the gripper moving range can be reached with three circular arcs.
 Therefore, for sliding movements, a mathematical model consisting of three linked arcs is introduced, allowing the gripper to select the combination with the shortest arc length using gradient descent, thereby minimizing the error introduced by friction switches.
 The motor angles required for sliding movements are provided in the equations.

 ![Sliding Mathematical Model](https://github.com/thanasiskantas/IHM_Robotics_Consultancy_Project/blob/00b76ba407fd9bcee9a7d44300f1b258b95658ad/control_diagram_1.png)